TomFanHM/leetcode/my-app/src/content/articles/combination-sum.md

 If the new sum is greater than the target, the loop is broken as it is impossible to form a valid combination.

-Otherwise, the current element is added to the arr, and the backtrack function iscalled recursively with the updated start, arr, and newSum values.
+Otherwise, the current element is added to the arr, and the backtrack function is called recursively with the updated start, arr, and newSum values.

 After the recursive call returns, the last element is removed from arr using the pop function to backtrack to the previous state and explore other possibilities.

-## Why is pop() used?
+#### Why is pop() used?

 The arr.pop() method is used to backtrack to the previous state and explore other possibilities.